palaa159/Docs/Tutorials/02-Ganglion_Getting Started_Guide.md

 In this case, you want to be sure to connect to the `+` input, of channels 1, 2, 3, and 4, which is on the TOP row.
 You also need to connect one cable to the `REF` pin (either TOP or BOTTOM is ok) and also the `D_G` pin (either TOP or BOTTOM is ok).

+#### Connect Ground and Reference Electrodes

+Scoop up a small amount of the electrode paste with the gold cup of the 'D_G' electrode (the black electrode).
+Then stick the electrode on your ear, as shown below.
+It can help to use some medical tape or a bandaid to help hold the electrode in place.

 ![electrode paste scoop](../assets/images/electrodePaste.png)
 ![Connect REF & D_G paste](../assets/images/ganglion_connect-earlobe-paste.jpg)
 ![Connect Ref & D_G tape](../assets/images/ganglion_connect-earlobe-tape.jpg)

-The first connection to make is the `D_G` electrode.
-This connection allows the Ganglion to 'share' `GROUND` or `0 Volts` with your body, so that we can measure the electo-potentials correctly.
-Scoop up a small amount of the eclectrode pasted with the gold cup (as shown).
-This paste acts as a kind of adhesive.
-It is also electrically conductive, and makes the connection between your skin and the gold cup.
-This connection will be on your ear lobe.
-It can help to have some medical tape or bandaid to help hold the electrode in place.
-Do the same thing with the gold cup electrode connected to the `REF` pin on your other earlobe.
+This D_G electrode connection allows the Ganglion to 'share' `GROUND` or `0 Volts` with your body, so that we can measure the electo-potentials correctly.
+The electrode paste is an adhesive, as well as an electrical conductor - it makes an electrical connection between your skin and the gold cup.
+We are attaching the D_G electrode to your earlobe because there is *very little* electrical signal in your earlobe, so it won't interfere with what's going on in your head.

+Do the same thing with the gold cup of the 'REF' electrode (the yellow electrode), and attach it to your other earlobe.
 The `REF` pin is connected to all of the channel `-` inputs.
-This is the electrode that the ones on your head (reading your brain) will be measured against.
-We are attaching it to your earlobe, because there is *very little* electrical signal in your earlobe, so it won't interfere with what's going on in your head.
+When we attach the rest of the electrodes to your head, their signals will be measured against this 'REF' electrode.

+#### Connect Channel Electrodes

+It's important to know where you are placing your EEG electrodes on your head, and thankfully there already is a map of electrode positions.
+It's called the [10-20 system](https://en.wikipedia.org/wiki/10-20_system_(EEG)), shown below:

 ![10-20 map positions](../assets/images/ganglion_10-20-positions.png)

-It's important to know where you are placing your EEG electrodes on your head, and thankfully there already is a map of electrode positions.
-It's called the [10-20 system](https://en.wikipedia.org/wiki/10-20_system_(EEG)).
-In the picture  at right, the Nasion is the 'nose' side of your head, and the Inion is the 'back' side of your head.
-I have color coded the electrode positions for you, based on the cables connected in previous image, and you can see that we've already applied the `D_G` and `REF` at positions `A2` and `A1` respectively.
+The Nasion is the 'nose' side of your head, and the Inion is the 'back' side of your head.
+I have color-coded the electrode positions for you, based on the cables connected in previous image, and you can see that we've already applied the `D_G` and `REF` at positions `A2` and `A1` respectively.

 ![Electrode Frontal Place](../assets/images/ganglion_frontal-place.jpg)
 ![Electrode Frontal Position](../assets/images/ganglion_frontal-position.jpg)